Poems About Mermaids

 Opening her shell, she beckons him.

-Eat the nectar grown in the garden of darkness.
+Eat the nectar from the garden of darkness.

 Spreading mighty wings,